Koyambedu Wholesale Market Complex: Bio-methanation plant

 A bio-methanation plant at the market complex set by Chennai Metropolitan Development Authority (CMDA) was inaugurated in 2006 at a cost of ₹ 55 million to generate power from vegetable and fruit waste collected from the wholesale market.
 The Biomethanation plant has a capacity to produce 2500 unit per day with 30 tons of Waste.
 The plant was operated by the Koyambedu Market Management Committee till 2008 and was put to disuse owing to machine repair.
-The plant was operational again from April 2011 but only for four months and is awaiting Tamil Nadu Generation and Distribution Corporation's (TANGEDCO) approval to supply electricity to the grid.
+The plant was operational again from April 2011 but only for four months and is awaiting Tamil Nadu Power Distribution Corporation Limited's approval to supply electricity to the grid.
 The plant has the capacity to convert 30 tonnes of waste per day into 2,500 units daily.
 Of the nearly 150 tonnes of vegetable and fruit waste generated daily at the market, about 30 tonnes are segregated.
 A total of 1.75 acre has been allotted for composting 50 tonnes of waste.
 There are also plants to recycle banana stems.